 Louder with Crowder Video “exposing” the “gun show loophole myth”

 This video is understandably convincing to those who believe the term gun show loophole somehow means that anyone can visit any gun show and purchase a gun with no background check.
 This is clearly not the case.
 The loophole only exists in states that allow private sellers to sell without a background check, and even then the seller can certainly choose to only sell to a buyer who undergoes some sort of background check.
-As in most viral “gotcha” videos, such context and explanation is missing, and there is no attempt to explain the issue the video alleges to address.
+As in most viral “gotcha” videos, such context and explanation are missing, and there is no attempt to explain the issue the video alleges to address.